You won’t believe it, but Ubuntu has been with us for 15 years!

 Read also: Happy Birthday, Windows 95!

 Ubuntu is based on the Debian distribution and is developed on Launchpad.
 The project is sponsored by Canonical Ltd. and Ubuntu Foundation.
 According to online surveys, Ubuntu was the most popular GNU/Linux distribution on personal computers in 2012.
-However, Ubuntu is also popular on servers and in the cloud.
+However, it is also popular on servers and in the cloud.
 Ubuntu is released at regular six-monthly intervals.

 The first release of Ubuntu came out on October 20, 2004 as a temporary version of the Debian GNU/Linux distribution.
 Its initial goal was to create its own six-month publishing cycle.
 The project gradually evolved and became independent.
 Unlike other Debian-based distributions, however, Ubuntu remained true to its philosophy of using only free software.
 Two more versions, 5.04 “Hoary Hedgehog” (7 April 2005) and 5.10 “Breezy Badger” (13 October 2005), brought the system a success that its authors did not expect, ahead of the popularity of Debian, Fedora and SuSE, among others.